The 2020 Emmy Awards To Be A Virtual Event

 The 2020 Emmy Awards Will Be Virtual

-The list of nominees for the 2020 Emmy Awards was released earlier this week.
+The list of nominations for the 2020 Emmy Awards was released earlier this week.
 It is full of well-deserved actors, directors, writers, and more.
 Fortunately, these individuals won’t have to risk coming into contact with someone infected with the coronavirus in order to accept their trophies and cheers!
 Since the event will take place on September 20th, 2020, it’s close enough that it’s time to start planning logistics for the actual event.

 Jimmy Kimmel will be hosting the event.
 Kimmel has hosted the Emmy Awards before, as well as a variety of related ceremonies.
 His hosting style has been both praised and criticized.
 Though, his antics tend to be less intense and performative than comparable hosts, leaving viewers with a “that was acceptable” attitude towards his hosting.